 If you rub the belly of the statue of the policeman in front of the Basilica of San Esteban, you will never put on weight!

 According to legend, upon the opening of the magnificent Chain Bridge, a boy shouted that the lions that guard the four ends of the bridge didn’t have any tongues.

 The architect, embarrassed, killed himself by jumping into the river Danube below.
 A slight overreaction, don’t you think?

-The famous ‘Ruin Pubs’ have become live history.
+The famous ‘Ruin Bars’ have become live history.

 A few years ago, a group of young people managed to exchange the promise of cheap rent, for the permission to turn abandoned houses in the city centre into bars, decorating them with whatever they could find on the streets.
 The result has been incredible, giving life to the famous ‘Ruin Bars,’ Soviet style houses with gardens that regularly hold parties and concerts.